Jefferson49/RepositoryHierarchy/README.md

 **Screenshot of individual fact with media objects subordinated to source citation:**
 ![Screenshot](resources/img/screenshot_media_objects_subordinated_in_citations.jpg)

-In order to activate this feature, the setting "Directly show media objects of sources in facts and not subordinated within source citations" needs to be selected in the control panel.
+In order to activate this feature, the setting "Directly show media objects of source citations in facts and not subordinated within source citations" needs to be selected in the control panel.

 ### Show all images of media objects